1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How long does bloating last?

-Certain probiotic strains can reduce gas and improve digestion.
-Dr. Scott can recommend the right formulation based on your symptoms.
+A few of the probiotic strains can reduce gas and digestion.
+Dr. Scott can prescribe you the right formulation based on your symptoms.

 Can stress lead to bloating?